 Faculty Profiles: Sabina Murray

-Murray is the author of the novels Forgery, A Carnivore's Inquiry, and Slow Burn.
-Her short story collection The Caprices was the winner of the 2002 PEN/Faulkner award.
-Her stories are anthologized in The Norton Anthology of Short Fiction and Charilie Chan is Dead II: An Anthology of Contemporary Asian Fiction.
-She is the writer of the screenplay for the film Beautiful Country, which was an Independent Spirit Award Best First Screenplay nominee.
-She is a former Michener Fellow at the University of Texas at Austin, Bunting Fellow of the Radcliffe Institute at Harvard University and Guggenheim Fellow.
-She has received the Fred Brown Award from the University of Pittsburgh.
-She has served as the Roger Murray Writer in Residence at Phillips Academy Andover and currently directs the Creative Writing Program at Umass.
-A new book, Tales of the New World, will be published in Spring, 2011.
+Murray is the author of the novels Forgery, A Carnivore’s Inquiry, and Slow Burn and two short story collections, the Pen/Faulkner Award winning The Caprices and Tales of the New World.
+Her stories are anthologized in The Norton Anthology of Short Fiction and Charlie Chan is Dead II: An Anthology of Contemporary Asian Fiction.
+She is the writer of the screenplay for the film Beautiful Country, for which she was nominated for an Independent Spirit Award and a Norwegian Amanda Award.
+Her work, fiction and non-fiction, has recently appeared in Yale Review, Writers Chronicle, Paris Review Blog, XO Orpheus, an anthology of contemporary myths edited by Kate Bernheimer, and Manila Noir, an anthology edited by Jessica Hagedorn.
+She is a former Michener Fellow at the University of Texas at Austin, Bunting Fellow of the Radcliffe Institute at Harvard University, Guggenheim Fellow, Massachusetts Cultural Council Fellow, and National Endowment of the Arts Fellow.
+She has received the Fred Brown Award from the University of Pittsburgh and lectured at the Rothermere American Institute at Oxford University.

 Areas of Specialization: Creative Writing, Screenwriting, Contemporary American Fiction, Contemporary Australian Fiction, Asian American/Filipino Fiction